Kurento/kurento/source/features/security.rst

    sudo apt-get install --yes nodejs sudo npm install -g http-server

-* You will need to provide a valid SSL certificate in order to enable HTTPS.
-There are two alternatives:

-  1. Obtain a certificate from a trusted Certification Authority (*CA*).
+* Obtain a certificate.
+For this, either request one from a trusted Certification Authority (*CA*), or generate your own one as explained here: :ref:`features-security-selfsigned`.

-  2. Create your own untrusted self-signed certificate.
-You can search articles online that explain how to do this, for example `this one <https://www.akadia.com/services/ssh_test_certificate.html>`__.

-     Alternatively, it can be much easier and convenient using a self-signed certificate generation tool, such as `mkcert <https://github.com/FiloSottile/mkcert>`__.

-     Note that while a self-signed certificate can be used, browsers will show a big security warning.
-Users will see this warning, and must click to accept the unsafe certificate before proceeding to the page.

 * Start the HTTPS web server, using the SSL certificate:

   .. code-block:: bash

-     http-server -p 8443 --ssl --cert keys/server.crt --key keys/server.key
+     http-server -p 8443 --ssl --cert cert.pem --key key.pem